slipwolff/TU821-1-RoboSumo-Project/Blog Archive/Week2 Bootloader Issues.md

 While working on the motor controller and experimenting with PWM for motor control, I have managed to accidentally corrupt the bootloader on the arduino.
 This article will cover my solution to the problem that has aroused.

 ## Symptoms of a corrupted bootloader
-The most common thing that will clearly indicate a corrupt bootloader would be erratic behaviour of the Arduino IDE (AVRdude throws up errors after sucessfully uploading a sketch, AVRdude loses the communication with the Arduino midway, etc.).
+The most common thing that will clearly indicate a corrupt bootloader would be erratic behaviour of the Arduino IDE (AVRdude throws up errors after successfully uploading a sketch, AVRdude loses the communication with the Arduino midway, etc.).

 ## Corrupted bootloader?
 How?
 There are multiple reasons why a bootloader on an arduino may become corrupted.
 Usually this is not a major worry as a corrupted bootloader is a relatively low occurrence.
 However, the following actions may increase your chance of corrupting your bootloader: